flutter/website/src/content/platform-integration/ios/platform-views.md

 Platform views in Flutter come with performance trade-offs.

-For example, in a typical Flutter app, the Flutter UI is composed on a dedicated raster thread.
-This allows Flutter apps to be fast, as the main platform thread is rarely blocked.

-When a platform view is rendered with hybrid composition, the Flutter UI is composed from the platform thread.
-The platform thread competes with other tasks like handling OS or plugin messages.

 For complex cases, there are some techniques that can be used to mitigate performance issues.